John McKenzie (New Zealand politician): Member of Parliament

 McKenzie's early parliamentary career was undistinguished, though he did earn a reputation as an authoritative speaker on land issues.
 He supported his friend Stout in forming a government and was the government whip for the duration of the Stout–Vogel Ministry from 1884 to 1887.
 McKenzie quipped that his experiences as a hill-country shepherd provided him an ideal training ground for the job of a parliamentary whip.
+After the government was defeated, it was left leaderless in opposition as Stout lost his seat and Sir Julius Vogel retired from parliament in 1888.
+Opposition MPs were in Parliament were in a quandary.
+To address this, the opposition held a caucus to address the question of leadership.
+It resulted not to elect a new leader, but instead it decided on a collective leadership concept, and elected a committee to co-ordinate its parliamentary operation.
+It consisted of McKenzie, John Ballance, James Dupré Lance, Oliver Samuel, Richard Seddon, William Steward and Frederick Moss as well as the two opposition whips; William Campbell Walker and Frederick Fitchett.
+This situation lasted until Ballance was elected a permanent Leader of the Opposition in 1889.

 He served as Minister of Lands from 1891 to 1900 in the Liberal Government.
 He was also Minister of Agriculture (1891–1900), Minister of Immigration (1891–1896) and Commissioner of Forests (1893–1900).
 He oversaw many land reforms, favouring small family farmers and the opening up of land for closer settlement.
-There were four things in particular he achieved during the government; he incorporated a graduated land tax into John Ballance's Land and Income Assessment Act 1891, including the lease-in-perpetuity tenure (or 999-year lease) as a major feature of the Land Act 1892, purchasing the Cheviot Hills estate in 1893 and introducing the state's right of compulsory purchase under the auspices of the Land for Settlements Act 1894.
+There were four things in particular he achieved during the government; he incorporated a graduated land tax into Ballance's Land and Income Assessment Act 1891, including the lease-in-perpetuity tenure (or 999-year lease) as a major feature of the Land Act 1892, purchasing the Cheviot Hills estate in 1893 and introducing the state's right of compulsory purchase under the auspices of the Land for Settlements Act 1894.